reonZ/mini-tracker/README.md

 ## Prevent Movement

 When enabled, players will only be able to move their token during their turn.
 Or when the GM allows it.
+This setting will not do anything if the module Monk's TokenBar is present to avoid conflict.

 ## Pan to Token